r2devops/hub/jobs/zaproxy/README.md

          - name: $CI_REGISTRY_IMAGE:$CI_COMMIT_SHA
            alias: app
     ```

-    You need the `services` part because you need to be able to reach your web application.
+    * You need the `services` part because you need to be able to reach your web application
+    * The `name` option must contains your image name and tag
+    * The `alias` option permits to zaproxy to reach your application using a name.
+This name must be the same that the one specified inside [variable `ZAP_TARGET`](#variables)
-    You may also run some other services like a database depending on your application needs.
+    * You may also run some other services like a database depending on your application needs
-    The `name` variable is your image name, and the `alias` needs to match the `ZAP_TARGET` variable.

 3. If you need to customize the job (stage, variables, ...) 👉 check the [jobs
    customization](/use-the-hub/#jobs-customization)
 4. Well done, your job is ready to work ! 😀